 Dr Christopher Mason (Chair), Mr Hamish Hardie MBE (Vice Chair), Mr Geoffrey Jarvis, Mr John Money,

 Mr Duncan Cunningham (Chair), Mr Frank Brown, Mr Hamish Hardie MBE, Mr Ian Ramsay,

-Mr Sandy Taggart, Mr Derek Statt, Mr Stuart Coulter, Ms Sybil Simpson, Mr David Paterson,
+Mr Sandy Taggart, Mr Derek Statt, Mr Stuart Coulter, Mr David Paterson, Mr David Denholm, Ms Elizabeth Allen, Mr Gerry Kaye,

-Ms Lynn Graves, Mr Gerry Kaye and Dr Christopher Mason (Honorary President)
+Mr Colin Castle, Captain Ron Bailey, Mr Andrew Mumford and Dr Christopher Mason (Honorary President)